Jakeels1/Jakeels1.github.io/Week9.md

-Thorugh Finalizing our project we prepared to begin writing our final paper and perparing for our final presentation.
-Thoruh constant practice and mcok presentations we felt as a group we were more than ready to present come tuesday July 30th.
+Thorough Finalizing our project we prepared to begin writing our final paper and perparing for our final presentation.
+Thorough constant practice and mock presentations we felt as a group we were more than ready to present come tuesday July 30th.